apolopena/gitpod-laravel-starter/README.md

 ## Emoji-log and Gitmoji

 A compilation of git aliases from [Emoji-log](https://github.com/ahmadawais/Emoji-Log) and [Gitmoji](https://gitmoji.dev/) are included, use them as you like from the command line.
 There is also a separate set of emoji based git aliases that will commit the files with a message and push them to the repository *without* adding the files.
-Use these aliases for dealing with groups of files that need different commit messages but still want to use to Emoji-log, Gitmoji standards.
+Use these aliases for dealing with groups of files that need different commit messages but still need to use to Emoji-log and or Gitmoji standards.
 You can get a list of all the emoji based git alias with the command: `git a`

 <br />